jthack/hydeout/_posts/2023-07-31-ai-creativity.md

 ## Comparison to Humans
 Humans are effectively token imitators ourselves.
 We learn thoughts and ideas from human output just like LLMs.
 We learn how to string together phrases into sentences and yet somehow we're capable of creativity.
 I think llms are the same way.
 One key difference is that they lack the human "experience".
 We have sight, taste, touch, etc. And our brains are completely different than a Generative AI Model.
 But there are multi-modal modals coming out such as GPT4 with vision and bard which effectively "understand" what it's like to "see" nearly everything as well as having the vast knowledge LLMs already possess.

-And really, I don't think we, as humans, come up with anything novel or meaningful that isn't based on the understanding of things that came before it.
-Since LLMS understand the "building blocks" of required knowledge for tons of domains (and the concepts that are in its training set like time, rationality, order of events, location, etc.), it seems evident to me that they can draw novel and meaningful conclusions like us.
+And really, I don't think we, as humans, come up with anything truly original that isn't based on our understanding of things that came before it.
+Since LLMS understand the "building blocks" of required knowledge for tons of domains (and the concepts that are in its layers like time, rationality, order of events, location, etc.), it seems evident to me that they can draw novel and meaningful conclusions like us.

 ## AI Art
 One other reason I think generative AI can create novel output is by looking at how image models can create incredible new and amazing art.
 Since they learn "concepts" at a high level, they are able to apply that abstractly to any situation.
 If you prompt for a dragon, it makes a dragon.
 If you request a hacker, it can do a hacker, etc. And it can do them in infinitely many styles so it's clearly applying the "idea" or the "notion" of a dragon rather than copying a dragon exactly from training data.
 I think LLMs are similar.
 They have this notion of logic and attention and other concepts at a high level.
 For example, you can ask for rhyme, molecules, scenery, a genre, a different language, or any other concept it understands and applies it to infinitely many contexts.